regr3tti/csgo_practicemode_backup/README.md

 # Purpose
+This Doc's purpose is to:
+* Tell you what you need to know to find nades to practice.

 This is meant to allow us to:
 * Share nades easily
 * Agree on which nades we want to know at minimum for each map
 * A way to practice nade lineups at any time

+For all the commands that can be used on the server: https://github.com/splewis/csgo-practice-mode#commands For a video walkthrough of the commands: https://www.youtube.com/watch?v=ua_I30DTggQ

 # How To Start
 On the server (connection info in Discord), once you connect you'll enable practice mode by typing the following in chat: